in

 While roll roofing is not very flexible in cold weather, it is durable and will last about the same length of time as a typical shingle roof, at about six to twelve years or longer.
 Read more about our guide on black roof shingles here.

 It is also easier to install because the reinforcing fabric and bitumen binder are already combined into a single roll.
-These polymer-modified bitumen roofing materials are stronger, more flexible, or more heat resistant.
+These polymer-modified bitumen roof materials are stronger, more flexible, or more heat resistant.

-In order to ensure that these modified bitumen peel and stick roll roofing are watertight, it is usually installed in two or three multiple layers. and are perfect for low-pitched roofs where shingles, slate, or tiled roofing would not work as well.
+In order to ensure that this modified bitumen adhesive roll is watertight, it is usually installed in two or three multiple layers. and are perfect for low-pitched roofs where shingles, slate, or tiled roofing would not work as well.

 That’s because when asphalt felt is exposed to excessive heat, it will dry out quickly.
 It will eventually be prone to failure because exposure to UV radiation deteriorates the asphalt felt.
-Whereas this peel and stick underlayment provides greater protection from higher temperatures that can reach up to 240°F.
+Whereas this stick-on underlayment provides greater protection from higher temperatures that can reach up to 240°F.

-Designed to stick to the roof deck, this peel and stick underlayment can typically resist air pressure changes thus serve as an effective air barrier material.
+Designed to stick to the roof deck, this adhesive underlayment can typically resist air pressure changes thus serve as an effective air barrier material.

 Peel and stick underlayment can also stand up to the severities of a cold climate, and protect the roof’s eaves, valleys, dormers, and rising walls from ice dams as it has an excellent all-temperature performance.

-How Much Is A Roll Of Peel And Stick Roofing?
+How Much Is A Roll Of Adhesive Roofing?

 Titanium PSU30 Peel & Stick Roof Underlayment – Length Per Roll: 72.
 Width Per Roll: 36”.
 Weight Per Roll: 48 lbs.
 Roll Size: 2 sq.
 Minimum Thickness: 45 mils – this product sells for $147.35